Roda de Ter

-Before the comarca was called simply Roda; it took the name of Roda de Ter in late 20th century when the municipality was split into Roda de Ter (the town) and Masies de Roda (the rural zone).
+Before the municipality was simply called Roda; it took the name of Roda de Ter in late 20th century when the municipality was split into Roda de Ter (the town) and Masies de Roda (the rural zone).
 Roda de Ter lies on Catalan route C-153.

 The foundry Fundiciones de Roda produced fine cast iron components for hydraulics.

 The Catalan poet Miquel Martí i Pol was born in Roda de Ter, March 19, 1929.
 Children's author Miquel Obiols is also from Roda.